Dubs000/FastAPISQLiteETL/README.md

 ```

 Visit `http://localhost:8000` to access the API.
+For more information on API usage, see the [Usage Guide](docs/api_usage.md).

 ## Running Tests
 To run the automated tests: